Iris-Smok/The-Healthy-Family-PP4/README.md

 The target audience for 'The Healthy Family' are:

-- all ages groups but mostly female, mothers
+- all age groups but mostly female, mothers
 - everyone who is looking for inspiration in preparing healthy meals for their children
 - people who like to share their kitchen creations with others
 - people who are not experts in cooking